 Last week we looked at the variety of places and ways we record and manage our ToDo’s.
 Click here for that blog.

 My conclusion was to organize them into one place.
-I had a bit of down time this week to put it altogether and I’m so pleased with the result that I thought readers might be interested.
+I had a bit of downtime this week to put it all together and I’m so pleased with the result that I thought readers might be interested.

 Here’s What’s Good